oleurud/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text](figure.jpg)

-We can see the dataset is not well distributed, which will make it difficult to learn our system.
+We can see the dataset is not well distributed, which will make it difficult to learn our system and for sure, it wuold be a good idea to create more images to equalize the dataset (doing small zooms, flips, ...)

 ###Design and Test a Model Architecture